• Skip to primary navigation

 Frequently Asked Questions

 Do not substitute the almond flour for any other type of flour in this pumpkin muffin recipe.
 If you want to use all-purpose flour, try these banana pumpkin muffins.
-If you want to use oat flour, try these healthy pumpkin oatmeal bars.
+If you want to use oat flour, try these healthy oat flour pumpkin muffins or these healthy pumpkin oatmeal bars.

 You can substitute the pumpkin puree in this recipe with three things: (1) butternut squash puree, (2) sweet potato puree, or (3) acorn squash puree.
 Do not use pumpkin pie filling.

-Yes, I love adding chocolate chips to these almond flour pumpkin muffins.
-Feel free to add 1/3 to 1/2 cup of your favorite chocolate chips to the batter.
-You can also sprinkle some on top before you bake the muffins.
+I love adding chocolate chips, walnuts, or pecans to these almond flour pumpkin muffins.
+Feel free to add ⅓ to ½ cup of your favorite mix-in to the batter.
+I left a list and instructions above!

 bite shot of almond flour pumpkin muffins to show fluffy and moist texture